arguiot/StudIO/StudIO/Documentation/Articles/Using-Git.md

 In git terms, a project is called a `repository` (so you will see this word quite often in this documentation or in the StudIO app).

+> To understand the next sections, you need to have used git in the past or have read [git’s handbook](https://guides.github.com/introduction/git-handbook/)

 ### Creating a repository
 Please refer to the “Create a project” section.